 |Orchestra||Mary Kay Polashek, Ames|

 In addition to the Iowa High School Music Association Constitution, Article VI, Section 1, participation is restricted to students from schools that are members of the Iowa High School Music Association and enrolled in grades 9-12 only.
 Auditioning students must be currently enrolled and in good standing in an appropriate curricular musical ensemble within their school.
 Instrumentalists wishing to participate need to be enrolled in a curricular musical ensemble that is instrumental in nature (typically band or orchestra).
 Vocalists wishing to participate need to be enrolled in a curricular musical ensemble that is choral in nature (typically chorus).
 This should be interpreted as the minimum requirement for school districts to meet.
 To be considered a member of the respective ensemble, a student must be enrolled and in attendance at a minimum of 50% of the scheduled rehearsal sessions.
 9th graders not eligible for a high school curricular ensemble as a result of district grade combinations, e.g., 7-8-9 or 8-9, will be determined to be eligible provided they meet the attendance requirements for a corresponding curricular ensemble as specified above.
 Membership in curricular ensembles is required for all school districts where such ensembles exist.
 Note: Students must make a choice in the area they will audition.
 Students may NOT try out both vocally and instrumentally or on more than one instrument.
+Exception: Pianists and Eb Clarinet may register to audition in another area.
+A second audition will only be allowed if the students are not successful with their Piano or Eb Clarinet audition.
+Piano, Harp, and Eb Clarinet registrations will not count toward the maximum number of auditionees allowed.
 Penalty for Violation: Removal from All-State for students involved.
 Do not enter students who have a conflict with any activity.
-Each student must attend all rehearsals in Ames.
+If selected for participation in the All-State Music Festival, each student must attend all rehearsals in Ames.